 - Weight management.
 Fat cells influence estrogen levels.
 Try to control weight.
 It is difficult during menopause and menopause, but don't give up.
 It is possible!
 Work with an expert.

 Not every woman has menopausal complaints… lucky them :).

 Statistically, 80% of menopausal women suffer from menopausal symptoms.
 I know some women who did not know that they were already in menopause, so no menopausal symptoms at all and no menopause symptoms are possible 🙂

 In my practice I work holistically.
 Holistic healing involves the whole individual and not different parts of the body.

-Laboratory, energetic studies and extensive questionnaires are indispensable in holistic therapy.
+Laboratory tests, a test for menopausal complaints, energetic examinations and extensive questionnaires are indispensable in holistic therapy.